-These lemon shortbread cookies are the perfect balance between sweet and sour!
-They are super light but bursting with fresh lemon flavor.
-One bite is all you need to be hooked on these cookies!
+These lemon shortbread cookies are so light, they literally just melt in your mouth!
+They are the perfect balance between sweet and sour and are bursting with a bright lemon flavor.
+One bite is all you need to be hooked on this delicious lemon shortbread!

 - Confectioners Sugar– this offers that melt in your mouth feeling